acse-srm3018/Driverless_Car/README.md

 ### Preventing overfitting

-Despite the strong data augmentation mentioned above, there's still room for the major nightmare of the data scientis, a.k.a. overfitting.
-In order to prevent the network from falling in love with the training track, dropout layers are aggressively added after each convolutional layer (*drop prob=0.2*) and after each fully-connected layer (*drop prob=0.5*) but the last one.
+Despite the strong data augmentation mentioned above, there's still room for overfitting, to prevent the network from this issue, dropout layers are added after each convolutional layer (*drop prob=0.2*) and after each fully-connected layer (*drop prob=0.5*) but the last one.

 ### Training Details